avidbots/flatland/docs/core_functions/model_plugins.rst

     // called when two fixtures stops contact virtual void EndContact(b2Contact *contact) {}  // time t

-    // called before solving collision, may be called multiple times virtual void PreSolve(b2Contact *contact, const b2Manifold *oldManifold) {}  // time t
+    // called before solving collision, may be called multiple times in a time step virtual void PreSolve(b2Contact *contact, const b2Manifold *oldManifold) {}  // time t

-    // called after solving collision, may be called multiple times
-    virtual void PostSolve(b2Contact *contact, const b2ContactImpulse *impulse) {}  // time t
+    // called after solving collision, may be called multiple times in a time step virtual void PostSolve(b2Contact *contact, const b2ContactImpulse *impulse) {}  // time t }
-  }

-Box2D contact object is generated when two Box2D fixtures collides, it contains all information about the collision.
+Box2D contact object is generated when two Box2D fixtures collide, it contains all the information about the collision.
 Box2D fixtures are the underlying physics implementation of footprints in the simulation.
 From b2Contacts, you can obtain which two fixtures have collided.
 From b2Fixtures, we can get the b2Body that the fixture belongs to, which also has a one to one relationship to the Flatland's Bodies.
 Each b2Body contain a pointer to a Flatland Body, and each Flatland Body has pointer to a entity that is either a layer or a model.
 Use the Type() method to determine if an entity is a model or layer.
 This is shown as below.

 .. code-block:: Cpp